M66B/FairEmail/FAQ.md

 "Somebody" <somebody@example.org>
 ``

+When using a regex, you need to take care to match the complete address.

 Note that message texts are normalized when not using a regex, which means that all whitespaces (spaces, tabs, line breaks, etc) are replaced by a single space.
 This makes it easier to match texts on multiple lines or when the line break is at different places.